NerochazeDev/CoreX/replit.md

-# Plus500 VIP Investors Platform
+# BitVault Pro - Bitcoin Investment Platform

 ## Overview

-Plus500 VIP Investors is a premium Bitcoin investment platform that provides VIP clients with cryptocurrency wallet management, exclusive investment opportunities, and real-time Bitcoin price tracking.
-The platform features a complete investment ecosystem with different investment plans, transaction management, and administrative controls, all designed with Plus500's authentic professional interface using royal blue and white branding with gradient backgrounds and professional styling matching the real Plus500 platform.
+BitVault Pro is a premium Bitcoin investment platform that provides professional clients with cryptocurrency wallet management, exclusive investment opportunities, and real-time Bitcoin price tracking.
+The platform features a complete investment ecosystem with different investment plans, transaction management, and administrative controls, all designed with a modern Bitcoin-focused professional interface using orange and gold branding with gradient backgrounds and professional styling optimized for Bitcoin trading.

 ## System Architecture